Frequently Asked Questions

 No, fee-based means a fee is charged in addition to collecting sales or brokerage commissions and other forms of compensation.

-No, we do not sell financial products to our clients or broker their investment transactions to generate sales commissions or other forms of compensation to us, or to meet one of the qualifications for a bonus, award, prize, educational trip or job title.
+No, we only provide professional services to our clients for a professional fee.
+We do not sell financial products to our clients or broker their investment transactions to generate sales commissions or other forms of compensation to us, or to meet one of the qualifications for a bonus, award, prize, educational trip or job title.

-No, our firm uses unaffiliated, third-party custodians to hold custody of your assets.
-Your accounts are held at a recognized unaffiliated custodian like Fidelity Investments, Schwab, or TD Ameritrade and are not held in-house at ICW Investment Advisors.
-We have limited power over your accounts held by these unaffiliated third-party custodians.
-That power is limited to buying and selling securities on your behalf, moving funds between your accounts, and having funds sent directly to you via your address of record or like-registered accounts at other financial institutions.
+No, our firm only uses unaffiliated qualified third-party custodians to hold custody of our clients’ assets.
+Our clients’ accounts are held at a recognized qualified custodian like Fidelity Investments, Schwab, or TD Ameritrade and are not held in-house at ICW Investment Advisors.
+We have limited power over our clients’ accounts held by these qualified third-party custodians.
+That power is limited to buying and selling securities, moving funds between same-name accounts, and having funds sent directly to the address of record or same-name accounts at other financial institutions.

-We also use open-end and closed-end mutual funds, exchange-traded funds (ETFs), exchange-traded Real Estate Investment Trusts (REITs) and exchange-traded master-limited partnerships (MLPs).
+We may also invest in open-end and closed-end mutual funds, exchange-traded funds (ETFs), exchange-traded Real Estate Investment Trusts (REITs) and exchange-traded master-limited partnerships (MLPs).

-No, we price each client engagement only after we believe we have a complete understanding of the scope of an engagement and the client’s expectations and requirements for the firm’s resources.
-We consider many different factors in determining our professional fee, including the required planning complexity, professional skillsets required, the nature, types and size of investment assets and accounts to be managed, regulatory and fiduciary costs, the number of family members and other professional advisors involved, the number of meetings required, client responsiveness to our requests for information, and client organizational and recordkeeping skills.
+No, we negotiate our professional fee for each client engagement only after we believe we have a complete understanding of the scope of an engagement and the client’s expectations and requirements for the firm’s resources.
+We consider many different factors in determining our professional fee, including the required planning complexity, professional skillsets required, the nature, types and size of investment assets and number of accounts to be managed, regulatory and fiduciary costs, the number of family members and other professional advisors involved, the number of meetings required, client responsiveness to our requests for information, and client organizational and recordkeeping skills.
 Our fees are spelled out in our Form ADV Part 2A Disclosure Brochure.

 There is no difference.
 The firm’s legal name is ICW Investment Advisors LLC.
 Intelligent Capitalworks is a tradename.
 The names are interchangeable.

 Possibly.
-We may make exceptions, solely in our discretion, for potential clients with investable assets below $1,000,000 who wish to work with us.
+We may make exceptions, solely in our discretion, for potential clients with investable assets below $1,000,000 who plan to add additional savings to their accounts.

-The term “Financial Advisor” has been co-opted by stockbrokers, insurance agents, discount brokerage firms and retail banks over the past 20 years.
-Before that time, stockbrokers were registered representatives or account executives, insurance agents were insurance agents, and bankers were bankers.
-If they generated enough securities brokerage commissions or insurance sales commissions, they were awarded titles such as vice president or senior vice president.
+The term “Financial Advisor” has been co-opted by registered representatives at full-service and discount stock brokerage firms, retail bankers and insurance agents over the past 20 years.
+Before that time, stockbrokers had titles such as registered representatives or account executives (of the firms they worked for), insurance agents were agents (of the companies they represented), and bankers were bank employees.
+If they generated enough securities brokerage commissions or insurance sales commissions, they were awarded titles such as assistant vice president, vice president or senior vice president.
+These titles are still awarded today based upon sales and revenue production from client accounts.

-As the protective regulatory walls of the Glass-Steagall Act were falling in the mid-90s and brokerage firms, banks and insurance companies began to merge back together again, titles for stockbrokers, insurance agents and bankers quickly and quietly morphed away from sales titles to “Financial Advisor” while regulators were busy overseeing the bigger picture of re-integrating the stockbrokerage, banking and insurance industries.
+As the protective regulatory walls of the Glass-Steagall Act of 1932 were falling in the mid-1990s and brokerage firms, banks and insurance companies began to merge back together again, titles for stockbrokers, insurance agents and bankers quickly and quietly morphed away from sales titles to “Financial Advisor” while regulators were busy overseeing the bigger picture of re-integrating the stockbrokerage, banking and insurance industries.

 Today, the title Financial Advisor seems to be a catch-all title for just about anyone in a financial services industry.
 This has left consumers to figure out “what’s inside.”
 It’s a not-so-funny thing that we have more stringent laws for truth in food-labeling than we do for people to whom we entrust our money.